DMaendlen/dmaendlen.github.io/_posts/2018-06-04-rework-the-network.md

 something from that but I wouldn't recommend that experience for a production setup.

+### Firewall configuration
+The firewall rules on the PFSense are rather simple: mgmt.nrd may talk to every other VLAN, all other VLANs may only talk to themselves and to the internet.
+The srf.nrd VLAN may also talk to the printer in the mgmt.nrd VLAN.

+The guest network is completely separated from my network by using a separate NIC on the PFSense.
+That NIC is configured as GUEST interface with firewall rules forbidding it from accessing anything on the LAN side.
+Furthermore the WiFi is provided by [Freifunk Stuttgart](https://freifunk-stuttgart.de/), a local initiative of people who want a free net.
+(Free as in freedom, that is.)

+I'm a member of this initiative and I like the idea of not having to tell people a WiFi password.
+The SSID is unencrypted and so everybody can connect to it.
+To 'comply' with german law we actually use a loophole: traffic is routed via VPN to $somewhere and I don't really care about it after that.

+So basically an attacker would have to break out of the Freifunk tunnel, break through my firewall and then would have to find an insecure device with an open port in my network.
+I highly doubt that my measly salary justifies that effort.

+As always, IT security is not nailing down everything and anything but just making it not worth the effort for an attacker.

 ### Zyxel GS1900-10HP
 The Zyxel configuration is a little less easy.
 For one, Zyxel uses a weird terminology in their [user